brevzin/sd6/papers/missing-ftms.md

 not be able to mark functions `constexpr` even when their implementation allows it.

-As such, this paper proposes the adoption of several new macros (in addition to bumping `__cpp_constexpr` as described earlier) that are each dedicated to single extensions:
+As such, we could adopt several new macros (in addition to bumping `__cpp_constexpr` as described earlier) that are each dedicated to single extensions: